Elviix/E-portfolio/Security-and-Risk-Management/Artefacts/Seminar/Workshop-Unit4-Risk-Identification-and-Modelling.md

-# Unit X Seminar – Threat modelling for Industrial Cyber-Physical Systems (ICPS)
+# Unit 4 Seminar : Threat modelling for Industrial Cyber-Physical Systems (ICPS)

 ### 1) Key elements + interdependencies to capture (and why)
 A good CPS threat model has to include: **assets and their criticality**, **threat actors (insider/outsider)**, **vulnerabilities**, **attack paths/TTPs**, plus the **impact** (availability, integrity, confidentiality, safety) and **detection**.
 The interdependencies matter because an attack on one layer (e.g., PLC/HMI/OPC UA) can propagate through data flows and operations and create real physical impact.
 If you miss these links, the risk analysis becomes unrealistic. :contentReference[oaicite:0]{index=0} :contentReference[oaicite:1]{index=1}